-At Stanborough we aim to provide students with a range experiences that will improve and advance their contextual understanding of the world.
-Our aims are to give students the chance to demonstrate their knowledge of location, places, and geographical features; understand the processes and interactions that explain these features, distributions and patterns over time and space and develop competence and skills in the geographical enquiry process such as observing, collecting, analysing, mapping and communicating geographical information.
-We aim for all students to be able to understand how they can apply their geographical knowledge and skills so that they can carry on and be successful in to their future both in school and beyond.
+At Stanborough our aim is to provide students with a range experiences that will improve and advance their contextual understanding of the world around them.
+We give students the chance to demonstrate their knowledge of locations, geographical features and processes and interactions that explain their geographical distributions and patterns over time and space.
+We want students to develop their competence and skills in the geographical enquiry process such as observing, collecting, analysing, mapping and communicating geographical information.
+We want all students to be able to understand how they can apply their geographical knowledge and skills so that they can carry on and be successful into their future both in school and beyond.

 What will students study?

 Through the course of Key Stage 3 students will study a range of geographical ideas and concepts which will introduce them to a variety of geographical skills.
 As they progress through Years 7 and 8 these will become more challenging.
 Subjects over the course of the two years will include ideas and themes based around some of the following:

 Weather and climate and climatic hazards-causes effects and responses